repology/repology-updater/docs/RUNNING.md

 * `--fetch` tells the utility to fetch raw repository data (download files, scrape websites, clone git repos) into state directory.
-Note that it won't refetch (update) data unless `--update` is also specified, so it makes sence to specify it as well in most cases.
+Note that it won't refetch (update) data unless `--update` is also specified, so it makes sense to specify it as well in most cases.
 * `--parse` enables parsing downloaded data into internal format which is also saved into state directory.